This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - See also: External blog

-- Variations of the Discover timeline that are set up for specific events or themes, sorted by words.
+- Variations of the Discover timeline that are set up for specific events or themes, sorted by words or phrases.

 - Example: “I might not be participating but the special section for NaNo is still a great way to support people throughout the event.”